Common-law marriage in the United States: Origin of common-law marriage in the United States

 The Marriage Act 1753 also did not apply to Britain's overseas colonies of the time, and common-law marriages continued to be recognized in what became the United States and Canada.
 Although it is claimed that common-law marriage in the US originated in English common-law, this institution in the United States appears to have originated in the harsh conditions of colonial America where the presence of relatively few clerics or civil officials necessitated a substitute for ceremonial marriage, and the need expanded as the settlers moved into the sparsely populated regions of the West.
-In the United States, as of 2022, common-law marriages are still recognized in Colorado, Iowa, Kansas, Montana, Rhode Island, Oklahoma, Texas, and the District of Columbia, while Utah, South Carolina, and New Hampshire have limited recognition of common-law marriage.